axcheron/axcheron.github.io/_pages/trainings.md

 ## Offensive Software Exploitation (OSE) Course

 The [Offensive Software Exploitation](https://github.com/ashemery/exploitation-course) covers offensive exploitation concepts taught at Champlain College during Spring 20/21.
 It includes multiple topics like exploitation techniques, post exploitation, reverse engineering, code injection and much more.
 {: .text-justify}

+## Evading Detection: A Beginner's Guide to Obfuscation

+The [Evading Detection: A Beginner's Guide to Obfuscation](https://github.com/BC-SECURITY/Beginners-Guide-to-Obfuscation) is a hands-on class to learn the methodology behind malware delivery and avoiding detection.
+This workshop explores the inner workings of Microsoft's Antimalware Scan Interface (AMSI), Windows Defender, and Event Tracing for Windows (ETW).
+We will learn how to employ obfuscated malware using Visual Basic (VB), PowerShell, and C# to avoid Microsoft's defenses.
+Students will learn to build AMSI bypass techniques, obfuscate payloads from dynamic and static signature detection methods, and learn about alternative network evasion methods.
+{: .text-justify}